MotorCityCobra/face_ripper_9000/README.md

 Also included is a dulpicate image finder you might find usefull on batches of Google image downloads or videos with overlapping footage of your desired face.
 Maybe useful for ensuring you made a clean dataset.
-Be mindful it might think high frame rate ripped stills are duplicates when you want keep those subtley different frames, so it needs your supervision.
+Be mindful it might think high frame rate ripped stills are duplicates when you want keep those subtly different frames, so it needs your supervision.

+# Where is the alignments file?

+This doesn't make the alignments file.
+This is for building and adding on to your faceset.
+The program that makes the alignment file, rotates, and crops the images will find faces but this will find YOUR desired face and this will speed up the process.

+# How big of a faceset do I need?

+5000 is a good number if you have various facial expressions in various lighting.
+You can do 50,000 or 100,000 and beyond.